Ungerer221/Term2-compition-app-V2-2024/README.md

 # Featurs Still to be implemented

-1. Winner determination :upside_down_face: was attempted
+1. Full Winner determination :upside_down_face:
     The score will be split into two types of scores.
 One, the global score and the other, the competition specific score.
     This will allow for better score management as the score is handled within the competition > enrolled > user.doc - making the score specific to the user in that competition. meaning that no matter the winning conditions it can be adjusted to for each competition and can then easily compare the users unique score to the competition requirment and then declair a winner